FloridaPlayers/Documents/Constitution.md

 E.  Electionresultsshallbepostednolaterthanforty-eight(48)hoursaftertheelection.

 F.  Two Executive board members will count the ballots.
 The Faculty
     Advisor shall be present at this counting.
 No Executive committee members running in said election may be permitted to count ballots.

 G.  Nominees must be present at the election to accept an
     elected position.

 H.  Florida Players WILL NOT be allowed to preside over the elections of
     its subgroups.
 Officers may provide assistance to the request of the subgroup but all elections for a subgroup will be upheld to the letter of that sub-group’s constitution.
 The officers may provide assistance in any way requested with the exception of influencing elections.

-Section 3- Eligibility A. Executive Board Requirements:
+Section 3- EligibilityA.
+Executive Board Requirements:

--   1)
+-   1.
      AllpotentialelectedboardmembersmusthaveheldavotingmembershipinFlorida
     Players for two (2) semesters before the date of election.
 This may include the semester in which the election was held.
 If no